 Seismic Hazard Zone Maps are released to the public in two forms - Preliminary and Official.
 A Preliminary map release provides a 90-day public comment period for technical review and comment.
 Once the public review period has ended, the Department of Conservation then also has 90 days to revise the maps, as appropriate, and will then release an Official map to affected cities, counties and state agencies approximately six months after the Preliminary release.
 The CGS will ultimately map all of California’s principal urban and major growth areas.
 Each map covers an area of approximately 60 square miles and utilizes a scale of 1-inch = 2,000 feet.

 Zones of Required Investigation for Earthquake-Induced Landslides (shown as blue on Maps)

 Zones of Required Investigation for Liquefaction (shown as green on Maps)

-Visit the Seismic Hazard Zonation Program
+Visit the California Seismic Hazards Program website, visit the